prometheus/docs/content/docs/guides/multi-target-exporter.md

 Now let’s try it out for yourself!

-Use [Docker](https://www.docker.com/) to start a blackbox exporter container running by running this in a terminal:
+Use [Docker](https://www.docker.com/) to start a blackbox exporter container by running this in a terminal:

 ```bash
 sudo docker run -p 9115:9115 prom/blackbox-exporter